Joseph C. Kunz, Jr.

 Some essays stand alone like a good punchline: one clean hit, one clear takeaway.

-But other ideas don’t work that way.
+Other ideas don’t work that way.

 Some truths need room.
 They need progression—definitions first, then consequences, then application.
 You don’t “get” those ideas by skimming.
 You get them by walking through them.